 Temporary (contract, or fixed term) teachers have the same conditions as permanent teachers but accrue personal leave differently.
-Two days personal leave is credited at the commencement of service.
+In 2018 improvements were made in the Enterprise Agreement so that contract teachers are now credited with five days personal leave at the commencement of service.
 Leave is then accrued at a rate of up to one week for each period of two months, provided that the total leave does not exceed three weeks within the first 12 months.

 What if I am a casual or relief teacher?